Jeremy explores many topics as he juggles his passion for writing with his career as a chemical analyst and campus manager.

 Legacy of Disney World

 They may be gone, but they're certainly not forgotten.
 These attractions delighted millions of guests and helped make Disney World the enchanting place it is.
 And though some are forever removed (rest in peace, DisneyQuest), others live on through alternate parks.
-For instance, Snow White's Scary Adventures still operates in California's, Paris's, and Tokyo's Disneyland.
+For instance, Snow White's Scary Adventures still operates in the California, Paris, and Tokyo Disneylands.

 Nonetheless, never forget to cherish what you can while you can—you never know when a ride (or person) will forever depart your life.